Show All Answers

 You may file your appeal online as soon as the forms are published.
 The Board will begin receiving mailed and in person applications on February 3,2020 in the Evaristo Conference Room,Town Hall, 3rd floor.
 All forms must be received by the Board by February 20th, 5PM.

-Hearings for Real and Personal Property will begin on March 4th, 2020 and continue until all appeals are heard.
+Hearings for Real and Personal Property begin in March and continue until all appeals are heard.
 Only the days needed to complete the hearings will be scheduled.

-Hearings for Motor Vehicles will be heard on September 10th from 5PM until 7PM.
+Hearings for Motor Vehicles will be heard on September.
 No appointment is needed.
 Watch this page for times and date.

 A property owner’s attorney or duly authorized agent may appear in person before the BAA.
 They must have the signature of the owner to act as their agent.

 Anyone to whom the title to such property has been transferred since the assessment day may appeal to the BAA.

 Exemptions can only be granted for the current Grand List year.